JigsawStack/insanely-fast-whisper-api/README.md

 Since this is a dockerized app, you can deploy it to any cloud provider that supports docker and GPUs with a few config tweaks.

 ## Fully managed and scalable API
 [JigsawStack](https://jigsawstack.com) provides a bunch of powerful APIs for various use cases while keeping costs low.
-This project will soon be available as a fully managed API on JigsawStack with tons more optimization to reduce cost with high uptime.
-You can sign up [here](https://jigsawstack.com) for free!
+This project is available as a fully managed API [here](https://jigsawstack.com/speech-to-text) with enhanced cloud scalability for cost efficiency and high uptime.
+Sign up [here](https://jigsawstack.com) for free!

 ## API usage